-Financial liabilities at fair value through profit or loss (policies under HKFRS 9 applicable from 1 January 2018) Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as at fair value through profit or loss.
+Financial liabilities at fair value through profit or loss

+Financial liabilities at fair value through profit or loss include financial liabilities held for trading and financial liabilities designated upon initial recognition as at fair value through profit or loss.

 Financial liabilities are classified as held for trading if they are incurred for the purpose of repurchasing in the near term.
 This category also includes derivative financial instruments entered into by the Group that are not designated as hedging instruments in hedge relationships as defined by HKFRS 9.
 Separated embedded derivatives are also classified as held for trading unless they are designated as effective hedging instruments.
 Gains or losses on liabilities held for trading are recognised in the statement of profit or loss.
 The net fair value gain or loss recognised in the statement of profit or loss does not include any interest charged on these financial liabilities.